Updates made to this policy

 - cases need to be transferred between sites

-- te tamaiti or rangatahi is living temporarily outside their home area – for example, in a residential facility or at boarding school
+- te tamaiti or rangatahi is living temporarily outside their home area – for example, in a residential facility, at boarding school or on bail

 - a prospective caregiver or provisional caregiver lives in a different area from te tamaiti or rangatahi.